sFractal-Podii/quizquadaminos/docs/contributing.md

 see [deployment](./deployment.md) for deployment options and how to deploy

 ## working with questions
-QuadBlockQuiz includes both playing quadblocks and answering questions to gain points and powerups.
+Quadblockquiz includes both playing quadblocks and answering questions to gain points and powerups.